In January 2016, the government accepted the recommendations of the Royalty Review Advisory Panel report.

 - develop a resource that is at an early and pre-commercial stage of development

-- require this program to be commercially viable as the project is currently non-commercial.
-In addition, a line of sight must be provided as to how the project could achieve commerciality within a reasonable timeframe with the program.
+- provide a line of sight as to how the project could achieve commercial viability within a reasonable timeframe with the program

 - provide incremental net royalty revenues with the assistance of the program in comparison to the royalty that would have been collected without the program